 There is an orchid print in the Mark Catesby flora and fauna of America collection.

 I hope you enjoyed these vintage Orchid prints of Charles Lemaire.
 You might also want to check out the flower paintings of another famous French botanical painter Pierre-Joseph Redoute.
-Also, the collection of lily drawings is worth checking out.
+Also, the collection of lily drawings and the Temple of Flora is worth checking out.